-KP’s pacKPromise is a three-stage plan to reduce our packaging impact.
+KP’s pacKPromise is a three-step plan to reduce our whole packaging impact.

-Phase Three - Striving to make our plastic packaging fully recyclable by 2025Through our membership of the UK Plastics Pact, we are striving to make our plastic film packaging fully reusable, recyclable or compostable by 2025.
+Phase Three - full recyclabilityWe are working on new materials and working with the UK Plastics Pact, to try and ensure that all our plastic film packaging will be fully reusable, recyclable or compostable by 2025.

 Driving down waste

-We have been working hard to reduce our water use across our business, especially that used by our sites in production.
-Our McCoy’s factory in Teesside is our heaviest user of water since it is our largest site where raw potatoes are processed to make crisps.
-We’ve installed a water treatment plant at the site which recycles more than half a million cubic metres of water a year.
-We have also installed rainwater harvesting at all our sites.
-So far, these measures have helped reduce overall water use at Teesside by 72%, and across the whole of KP by 71%.
+We want to reduce the water we use in production.
+McCoy’s in Teesside is our heaviest water user – it’s our biggest factory and processes raw potatoes for crisps.
+So, we installed a water treatment plant at Teesside which now recycles more than half a million cubic metres of water a year.
+All our factories also have rainwater harvesting equipment which we use to flush the loos.
+So far, these measures have helped cut our overall use of water by over 70%.

 By packing smaller, putting more products on a pallet, sending snacks direct to our retailer customers (rather than via a hub) and making sure every vehicle is fully laden, we significantly cut both transport costs and our environmental footprint.

 In 2021 we will need 644 fewer lorry journeys to deliver Skips, Nik Naks and Space Raiders!

 We have set ourselves the long-term goal of eliminating palm oil from the direct ingredients list of our products.
 For those limited items where palm oil is currently still an ingredient, we only use RSPO segregated or mass balance sustainable palm oil.

 We have developed a sustainability index which gives us insights into the current sustainability performance of our grower base, and highlights opportunities to improve the sustainability of this key raw material going forwards.